Hands on: Huawei P40 Pro review

 The phone also supports the latest Wi-Fi 6 standard, which will come in handy once wireless routers supporting this new standard become more affordable and widely available.

-The Huawei P40 Pro is equipped with a 4,200mAh battery should last you a full day of moderate to heavy usage.
+The Huawei P40 Pro is equipped with a 4,200mAh battery, which should last you a full day of moderate to heavy usage.
 It supports 40W fast wired charging, as well as wireless charging and reverse wireless charging.

 Camera

-The Leica-branded camera setup on the P40 Pro comprises 50MP primary and 12MP ultra-wide cameras, and a 40MP telephoto camera that’s capable of 5x optical zoom or 50x digital zoom.
+The Leica-branded camera setup comprises 50MP primary and 12MP ultra-wide cameras, and a 40MP telephoto camera that’s capable of 5x optical zoom or 50x digital zoom.
 There’s also a time-of-flight (ToF) sensor for creating bokeh effects in portrait-mode shots.

 Huawei continues to use an RYYB sensor and on the P40 Pro, and the one here is 1/1.28, which is the largest sensor Huawei has ever used and bigger than the one found on the Galaxy S20 Ultra.
 Using pixel binning, the pixel size is 2.44μm which should allow for a good amount of light to pass through even in darker conditions.